jryan128/thingo/genre-rest-server/README.md

 genre-rest-server
 =================

 * Made and run with Intellij.
+* Artifact (jar that is the server) is made with Intellij NOT maven.
 * A example or test server class that uses the test keystore is called `GenreRestServerTester`
 * Main class is called `GenreRestServer`.
 * `GenreRestServer` must be run with a java keystore, via the system properties